uche-inyama/digital_twin/README.md

 #### 7. My results
 - It is at the root of the project folder: ```Sprint3_Results0.xlsx ```, focus on the first sheet - the raw data sheet.

+#### Reinforcement Learning.
+To train the reinforcement learning algorithm used for the RL implementation:
+- Start the anyLogic simulation with parameters configured to your expectations, then pause it.
+- cd into rl_anyLogic folder and run ``` main.py 0 ```.
+This would restart the simulation in anyLogic.
+FYI, the value 0 after main.py represents the demand scenario and should be changed to 1 and 2 accordingly.

+For example, assuming training is being done for demand scenario 0 under baseline autonomy level.
+The configuration for a baseline autonomy would be set and the demand scenario also set to 0 on anyLogic. **Then anyLogic would be started and paused.**
+We would proceed to run main.py ```**demand scenario**```, which would restart the simulation on anyLogic.

+#### Testing the RL_Policy
+To test the policy:
+-  configure main with the parameters for the simulation expected.
+Start the simulation and pause it.
+-  cd rl_anyLogic/training and run **trained.py 0**.
+Like before, change the value: 0 -> 1 -> 2.

+-